Injection Measurement Vial & Carburetor Maintenance

 the base has to be adjusted for a tight fit in your particular carburetor; some

-after rebuilds, etc.
+especially after rebuilds, etc.

-The float guage has become an nla item.
-We set the float levels on our restored
+P78 guage, the tool for Solex.
+We set the float levels on our restored carbs, and

 Injection measurement vials were originally glass, and came with a little bit of